 Dr. Anne Donato currently serves the Holocaust Memorial Center in Farmington Hill, Michigan as Education Professional Development Specialist, after an extensive career in K-12 education spanning almost three decades.
 She has designed and led educational trainings in cross-disciplinary settings of both Social Studies and English and Language Arts, with a focus on fidelity to historical context through the lens of narrative and theory to action practice.
 Prior to her work at the Holocaust Memorial Center, Dr. Donato served as Director of Special Education for Warren Consolidated Schools, Macomb County’s largest K-12 school system.
 Her administrative work then expanded on an international scale as Director of the Galileo Educational Leadership Immersion Program at Oakland University in Rochester, Michigan in 2017

 Lindsay Hiltunen, MLIS and MA, is the University Archivist at the Michigan Technological University Archives and Copper Country Historical Collections in Houghton, Michigan.
-She is also a PhD student in the Rhetoric, Theory and Culture program at Michigan Tech.
+She is also a PhD student in the Rhetoric, Theory and Culture program at the university.
 In her time at the Michigan Tech Archives she has implemented several new initiatives and has secured funding for many grant projects, most recently a $240,000 grant from the Council on Library Information and Resources for a collaborative digitization project with the Michigan Tech Social Sciences Department.
-In addition to her service to MOHA, she is the current chair of the Oral History Steering Section of the Society of American Archivists and is the Vice President-President Elect of the Michigan Archival Association.
-Hiltunen is also a member-at-large or trustee on the following boards: Historical Society of Michigan, Michigan State Historical Records Advisory Board, and the Quincy Mine Hoist Association.
-She additionally serves on the oral history subcommittee for the Society for International Hockey Research.
-A native of the Copper Country, Lindsay is grateful to be a part of a collegial statewide network of archivists, historians, and cultural heritage professionals.
+In addition to her service to MOHA, she is the current chair of the Oral History Steering Section of the Society of American Archivists and is the President of the Michigan Archival Association.
+Hiltunen is also a member-at-large or trustee on the following boards: Midwest Archives Conference Council, the Michigan Digital Preservation Network, UPLINK, the Historical Society of Michigan, Michigan State Historical Records Advisory Board, and the Quincy Mine Hoist Association.
+She previously served as a consultant to the oral history subcommittee for the Society for International Hockey Research.
+A native of the Copper Country, Lindsay is grateful to be a part of a collegial statewide network of oral historians, archivists, historians, and cultural heritage professionals.

 Dr. Magnaghi joined the faculty at Northern Michigan University in 1969.
 Beginning in 1974 he began to focus on regional history and in the early 1980s began to study the Italians in the Upper Peninsula.
 He also found time to develop one of the first courses on the history of Native Americans in a state university.
 Russ has researched and wrote over 200 articles and monographs and present a similar number of papers and radio programs.
 In recent years he has been appointed University Historian (1994) and Director of the Center for Upper Peninsula Studies (1996 and 2006).
 Since 2002 he has also worked with the community in a number of capacities using my historical expertise and people skills.
 He has co-edited the Discovering the Peoples of Michigan Series of Michigan State University Press since 2003.